 “As you knit the last row of each track (left to right) you will be selecting the needles for the first row of the next track.
 Thus, when you arrive at COR with color 1, you will be all set up for knitting the first row of the new track.
 Insofar as dividing up the pattern goes, that is done completely automatically by the software.
 You still have to load the successive tracks (and go outside the turn mark and select KRC).
 You just have to keep track of which tracks you’ve knitted.
 I write it down on a piece of paper each time I load a track, and how many rows it is.
 You can scroll back in the img2track window to see what was the last track knitted, unless img2track gets closed, and restarted, then it won’t show your previous activity, unless you go to the img2track log..”

-I put the same query to participants in the facebook Ayab group.
-Ayab knits from screen, so providing there is no interruption in power it appears some users are able to knit long, non repetitive images without any sub divisions of the original pattern.
-Adrienne Hunter, an expert user and great resource offered the following information: “there’s effectively no length limitation in AYAB; the Arduino requests the next row as soon as it has finished selecting the current row, and the computer keeps sending the next row (color-separated as needed) until it reaches the top of the file.
-The pattern is in your computer’s memory which can be considered to be infinite; unlike a download to a 1980’s self-contained knitting machine with very limited on-board memory.
+I put the same query to participants in the Facebook Ayab group.
+Ayab knits from screen, so providing there is no interruption in power it appears some users are able to knit long, non-repetitive images without any subdivisions of the original pattern.
+Adrienne Hunter, an expert user and great resource offered the following information: “there is effectively no length limitation in AYAB; the Arduino requests the next row as soon as it has finished selecting the current row, and the computer keeps sending the next row (color-separated as needed) until it reaches the top of the file.
+The pattern is in your computer’s memory which can be considered to be infinite; unlike a download to a 1980s self-contained knitting machine with very limited on-board memory.
 As you say, the computer must be set to stay awake, and as always you need to consciously wait for the beep on the right; the time it takes to do the color change is generally enough to cover the delay on the left.

 I see occasional patterning errors in long narrow fair isle pieces too, but not in DBJ.
-That’s because the errors can be prevented by crossing a turn mark every now and again, and with DBJ you cross a turn mark every two rows when you enter the color changer.
+That is because the errors can be prevented by crossing a turn mark every now and again, and with DBJ you cross a turn mark every two rows when you enter the color changer.